gThiru/devops/terraform.md

 2. terraform plan - Creates the execution plan
 3. terraform apply - Executes the configuration resources
 4. terraform show - Show the resource details by inspecting state file
+5. terraform show -json - shows output in json format
-5. terraform destroy - Deletes the all the resource in the current configuration
+6. terraform destroy - Deletes the all the resource in the current configuration
-6. terraform output - Prints all the output values from the all configuration files in the current directory
+7. terraform output - Prints all the output values from the all configuration files in the current directory
-7. terraform output *varibale name* - Specific to a one ouput variable
+8. terraform output *varibale name* - Specific to a one ouput variable
-8.
+9. terraform plan --referesh=false - which will not refresh the state file instead it will use the local cache file to do the comparissions
+10. terraform validate - To validate the configuration files
+11. terraform fmt - Formates the configuration file as per the standard
+12. terraform providers - To get all the providers used in the configurations
+13. terraform providers mirror /path/to/the/new/location - this will copy all the providers to the new directory
+14. terraform refresh - To sync with real world infrastructure, if any manual update made in infrastructure outside of terraform commands this will bring update the stat files
+15. terraform graph - Graph for dependency and execution plan.
+Hard to see the graph in cmd prompt so install *graphviz* to see in visual using a *dot* command
+16. terraform graph | dot -Tsvg > graph.svg  - which will create a visual graph of dependencies